 Use a cookie cutter to cut small circles from the bread (I get 4 from each slice) To ensure your circles are about the same size as your mousse place the cookie cutter over one of the holes of your tin.
 You want them to be similar sized.

-Remove the mousse from the oven and then run a thin knife outsides and check that each dome is loose.
+Remove the mousse from the fridge and then run a thin knife outsides and check that each dome is loose.

 Place a sheet of cooking paper over the top of your muffin tin and then top with a chopping board.
 Quickly invert the tin.
 The mousse should come slide out easily.
 (See notes for trouble shooting this step)